xtendo-org/saha/README.md

 1. Put [CommonMark](http://commonmark.org/) documents under `data/`.
 1. Put templates under `tpl/`.
 1. Put static files under `static/`.
-1. Run `plate-compile` to create cache by converting CommonMark to HTML and applying templates.
+1. Run `plate compile` to create cache by converting CommonMark to HTML and applying templates.
-1. Run `plate` to start the HTTP server.
+1. Run `plate run` to start the HTTP server.

 Use the `example-website/` directory as a reference.